top of page

 We like to add our own tip number 5 which is to avoid crunching on hard food (e.g. hard nuts, lollies, ice, etc.).

-We need to be aware of the two aspects regarding sugar which causes damage to teeth - quantity consumed and time of exposure.
+We need to be aware of the two aspects regarding sugar which causes damage to teeth - the quantity consumed and the time of exposure.

 Regarding the quantity of sugar consumed, the Australian Dental Association has promoted less than 15g of sugars per 100g of product on food labels as being okay.
 Generally, less is better for dental health.